TechGrounds-Cloud8/cloud8-Killian97/assignments answers w2/NTW-01/NTW-01 answer.md

 The physical layer converts the email data into a bitstream of 1s and 0s and transmits it through a cable or other physical medium.
 B’s computer receives the bitstream physically through a wifi or other physical medium, and the email data begins to flow back through the same series of layers in the opposite order on B’s device.

-- ### The TCP/IP model
+- ## The TCP/IP model

-    The TCP and IP are seperate computer network protocols together they are a suite of protocols consisting of 4 layers.
+    The TCP and IP are seperate computer network protocols together they are a suite of protocols consisting of 4 layers or 5 layers in the updated model.
 HTTP, FTP, and SMTP are 3 command the most used protocols.
 In this model the IP sorts the mail and finds the IP adress where the data needs to go and TCP sends and receives it.
-A

-1. **Layer 1 (Network Acces Layer):** The network access layer, also known as the data link layer, handles the physical infrastructure that lets computers communicate with one another over the internet.
-These communications can be trough cables, wireless networks, network interface cards and more.
-The network access layer also includes the technical infrastructure.
-Such as the code that converts digital data into transmittable signals.
+1. **Layer 1 (Network Acces Layer):** This layer is split into the Data link and physical layer again in the updated version.

+- The data link layer has 2 sublayers.
+1. 1 sublayer is the LLC (Logical Link Control) this layer talks to the network layer in this layer are your cables and your NIC
+2. The other sub layer is the  MAC (Media Acces Control) this layer defines HOW devices acces the medium (cables or wifi).
+CSMA/CD (Carrier senes multiple acces with Collision detection)(wired) or CSMA/CA (Carrier senses multiple acces with collision avoidance)(WIFI).

+    The data link layer does error checking.

+- The pshysical layer does the same thing as layer 1 in the OSI model, it encodes the data into 1s into 0s.

+2. **Layer 2 (Internet Layer):** Like the 5th layer in the OSI model this layer provides the IP adress of the sender, it picks the best route to the destination (routing).
+This layer maintains the Quality of service, this makes it more efficient bij prioritizing the packets who have more prio then others for example a email has less prio then a live conversation.
+Thanks to the transport layer IP adresses can be connectionless networked all over the internet because the connection is already established in the transport layer.

+3. **Layer 3 (Transport Layer):** This layer is the equivalant of the 4th layer of the OSI layer.
+This layer establishes the connections and allows communication between the applications from layer 4 on different ports.
+It facilitates reliable (TCP) and unreliable (UDP) end to end data transport.
+This layer also open and closes the connections this is also TCP

-You can see this layer as a combination of layer 1 and 2 from the OSI model.
+4. **Layer 4 (Application layer):** This layer is a combination of the layers 7,6 and 5 of the OSI model.
+Layer 4 in the TCP/IP model has protocols and services that interact with the end user.

-2. **Layer 2 (Internet Layer):** The internet layer, also known as the network layer, controls the flow and routing of traffic to ensure data is sent speedily and accurately.
-This layer is also responsible for reassembling the data packet at its destination.
-If there’s lots of internet traffic, the internet layer may take a little longer to send a file, but there will be a smaller chance of an error corrupting that file.
-This layer is basicly the same as the network layer in the OSI model.

-3. **Layer 3 (Transport Layer):** The transport layer provides a reliable data connection between two communicating devices.
-It’s like sending an insured package: The transport layer divides the data in packets, acknowledges the packets it has received from the sender, and ensures that the receiver acknowledges the packets it receives.
-This layer is basicly the same as the transport layer in the OSI model.

-4. **Layer 4 (Application layer):** The application layer is the group of applications that let the user access the network.
-For most of us that means email, social media, and cloud storage programs.
-This is what the end user sees and interacts with when sending and receiving data.
-This layer is a big difference with the OSI model, the Presentation and Session layer are not present in the TCP/IP model and are all done in this single layer and skip steps.
+    The key differences of the TCP/IP layer are:

+    1. TCP/IP uses a horizontal approach, OSI does vertical approach
+    2. TCP only has 5 layers while OSI has 7.
+    3. The minimum head size for TCP (20bytes)is 4 times as big as the OSI minumum (5bytes)
+    4. The OSI model is mainly used for troubleshooting because its a logical model and defines network communication.
+TCP/IP help determing HOW a specific device should connect to the net and secures its transition.